MicrosoftDocs/cpp-docs/docs/mfc/tn063-debugging-internet-extension-dlls.md

   - "zh-cn"
   - "zh-tw"
 ---
-# TN063: Debugging Internet Extension DLLs
+# TN063: Debugging Internet MFC extension DLLs
 This information is obsolete and has been removed.

 ## See Also